Aishani1507/Aishani_Kapoor_2025A3RM2259H_Avionics/README.md

 ## Task 2- Surprising Galactus!
-I worked on tinkercad for the Arduino project.
+I worked on tinkercad for the Arduino project.The tutorial given gave a deeper insight on working of arduino and sensor.

 Components Needed
 1. Arduino Uno